Julius Schreck: Career in the SS

 After Hitler's release from prison on 20 December 1924, the Nazi Party was officially refounded.
 In 1925, Hitler ordered Schreck to organise the formation of a new bodyguard unit, the Schutzkommando ("Protection Command").
 Hitler wanted a small group of tough ex-soldiers such as Schreck, who would be loyal to him.
 The unit included old Stoßtrupp members such as Emil Maurice and Erhard Heiden.
 The unit made its first public appearance in April 1925.
 That same year, the Schutzkommando was expanded to a national level.
 It was also successively renamed the Sturmstaffel ("Storm Squadron") and then finally the Schutzstaffel ("Protection Squadron"; SS) on 9 November 1925.
 Schreck became SS member #5.
 He was asked by Hitler to command the bodyguard company.
-Schreck never referred to himself as Reichsführer-SS, but the title was retroactively applied to him in later years.
+Schreck never referred to himself as Reichsführer-SS, but the title was retrospectively applied to him in later years.

-In 1926, Schreck stood down as commander of the SS and Berchtold took over the leadership.
+In 1926, Schreck stood down as commander of the SS and Berchtold took over.
 Berchtold changed the title of the office position, which became known as the Reichsführer-SS.
 Schreck remained on the SS rolls as an SS-Führer and worked as Hitler's private chauffeur after Maurice until 1934.
-In 1930, after the SS had begun to expand under Heinrich Himmler, Schreck was appointed an SS-Standartenführer, but had little actual power.
+In 1930, after the SS had begun to expand under Heinrich Himmler, Schreck was appointed an SS-Standartenführer but had little actual power.
 He continued to serve at Hitler's side and they were on very good terms.